It’s the 151 anniversary of the VERY FIRST Dominion Day party in HISTORY!

 11:00am – 11:00pm

-Cake, games, fireworks + music and dancing at the House Hotel Saloon
+Cake, games, activities and more, plus music and dancing at the House Hotel Saloon!

 Did you know?